 The 95 hectare Bordeaux vineyard of Chateau Montrose has a hillside terroir of deep gravel, with sand and clay soil.
 Of those hectares, 88 to 90 hectares are always in production.
 The depth of the gravel can vary.
 At its deepest, the gravel can run over 2 meters deep.
-The large vineyard is actually one single block of vines with gentle slopes and elevation which can be split into 4 main blocks, Terrace #4 is the closest parcels to the river, and has the least amount of elevation.
+The large vineyard is actually one single block of vines with gentle slopes and elevations which can be split into 4 main blocks, Terrace #4 is the closest parcels to the river, and has the least amount of elevation.
 Terrace #3, has deeper gravel and clay, allowing for more root development.
-Terrace #3 has the highest level of elevation at 18 meters at its peak.
-There are also parcels located between the the 2 terraces The remaining block is closest to the river.
-Those blocks can be further subdivided into 100 separate parcels.
-With a southeast exposure, and direct view of the Gironde, the terroir is clearly some of the best vineyard land in the Left Bank, giving Montrose its own, unique micro-climate.
+More importantly, terrace #3 has the highest level of elevation which reaches 18 meters at its peak.
+There are also parcels located between the 2 terraces.
+The remaining block of vines is closest to the river.
+Those 4 main blocks can be further subdivided into 100 separate parcels.
+With a southeast exposure, and direct view of the Gironde, the terroir is clearly some of the best vineyard land in the entire Left Bank, giving Montrose its own, unique micro-climate.

 The vineyard is planted to 60% Cabernet Sauvignon, 32% Merlot, 6% Cabernet Franc and 2% Petit Verdot with vines that are on average close to 40 years of age.
 However, the goal of the estate is to increase the percentage of Cabernet Sauvignon to as much as 65% of the vineyard plantings.
 Chateau Montrose has old Cabernet Sauvignon vines, some of which were planted back in 1932 that are located in the front of the estate, close to the water.
 The vine density is 10,000 vines per hectare.
 In 2010, Chateau Montrose purchased 22 hectares of vineyards from their neighboring estate, Chateau Phelan Segur.